Seiya Suzuki Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.14 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.14).

-- His most recent appearance was on Tuesday against the Seattle Mariners, when the righty tossed 7 1/3 innings, surrendering two earned runs while allowing two hits.
+- His most recent appearance was on Wednesday against the Seattle Mariners, when the righty tossed five innings, surrendering six earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.